CubeVic/My_notes/docs/Arduino/Projects/Morse_code_Translator.md

 Here will be the main loop of the sketch.

-1. First a Variable `char` will be created to hold a character.
-The character will come from the input, one character at the time (since it is a serial input it will be read one character at the time).
+1. First, I create a `char` variable that holds a character.
+The character will come from the input, one character at a time.
-2. A conditional that will evaluate if there is something in the serial port (`Serial.available()`).
+2. I use the `Serial.available()` to check if something is waiting in the serial port.
 3. It will read the serial input and save one character at a time in the variable `ch`.
 4. A `if/else` conditionals that compare the input with letters (Arduino will read/interpret every letter as its value in ASCII).
 5. Inside the `if/else` there is a function `flashSequence()` that will take as input one element of the list `letters[]`, the element is selected by subtracting the ASCII value of the letter taken from the serial input and a letter of the alphabet `[ch - 'a']`